MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingBrandingPolicy.md

 ```

 ## DESCRIPTION
-This cmdlet creates a new meeting branding policy.
+This cmdlet creates a new TeamsMeetingBrandingPolicy.
 You can only create an empty meeting branding policy with this cmdlet, image upload is not supported.
 If you want to upload the images, you should use Teams Admin Center.